XuminGaoGithub/XuminGaoGithub.github.io/_pages/Swarm_robot.md

      style="color:#1a0dab; text-decoration:underline;">
     github.
   </a>
-The team members include Gao Xumin, Li Kan, Leibin.
+The team members involved in this part of the work include Gao Xumin, Li Kan, and Lei Bin.
 </p>

  <div style="